D-Eva-Code/Rust-Cohort-One-Assignmet-New/Assignments/README.md

 ## 📌 Project Overview
 This project is a **Rust-based calculator** that performs basic arithmetic operations and also includes a **GPA calculator** to help students determine their academic performance.
-A **Random Math Facts Generator** a simple interactive command-line program that generates random, interesting math facts on demand.
-Great for learning, fun, and casual exploration of mathematical trivia!
+A **Random Math Facts Generator** a simple interactive command-line program that generates random, interesting math facts on demand

 ## 🚀 Features
 - **Basic Calculator Functions**